ronhowe/ronhowe/README.md

 **Hello there!**

-My name is Ron.
+My name is Ron.  a.k.a.
+Puhg

-I like to write code and play games when I can.
+I like to write code and play games.

+*"The formula for my happiness: a Yes, a No, a straight line, a goal."* - Nietzsche

 📫[E-mail](mailto://ronhowe@hotmail.com)
 💬[Facebook](https://www.facebook.com/Puhg-Plays-111519027154532)